manuelfritsche/flow-consistency/README.md

-## Semi-Supervised Video Semantic Segmentation
+## Semi-Supervised Learning of Semantic Segmentation from Video

-This is the PyTorch implementation of my project "Semi-Supervised Video Semantic Segmentation".
+This is the PyTorch implementation of my project "Semi-Supervised Learning of Semantic Segmentation from Video".

 ### Installation